wadcom/kisarra-docs/README.md

 ### Betirium Density

-There is a number of Betirium areas on the map; this number is the same as the number of players.
+There is a number of Betirium areas on the map.

 Betirium density within an area decreases exponentially from the area center (the "source") outwards.